BreakingDev24/restaurant-page-top/README.md

 ## Features
 - A homepage displaying restaurant information.
 - A menu page showcasing the restaurant's dishes.
-- A contact page with the restaurant's contact details.
+- An about page with the restaurant's history details.

 ## Acknowledgements